I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 Because of this structure, it’s easy to add and remove elements in a linked list, as you just need to change the link instead of creating the array, but the search is difficult and often requires O(n) time to find an element in the singly linked list.

-provides more information on the difference between an array and linked list data structures.
+This article provides more information on the difference between an array and linked list data structures.

 It also comes in varieties like a singly linked list, which allows you to traverse in one direction (forward or reverse); a doubly linked list,